spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-base-domain-serving.md

 - either get a separate server for the base domain, just for serving the files necessary for [Server Delegation via a well-known file](howto-server-delegation.md#server-delegation-via-a-well-known-file)

 - or, arrange for the Matrix server to serve the base domain.
-This either involves you [using your own webserver](configuring-playbook-own-webserver.md) or making the integrated webserver (`matrix-nginx-proxy`) serve the base domain for you.
+This either involves you [using your own webserver](configuring-playbook-own-webserver.md) or making the integrated webserver serve the base domain for you.

 This documentation page tells you how to do the latter.
-With some easy changes, we make it possible to serve the base domain from the Matrix server via the integrated webserver (`matrix-nginx-proxy`).
+With some easy changes, we make it possible to serve the base domain from the Matrix server via the integrated webserver.

 Just **adjust your DNS records**, so that your base domain is pointed to the Matrix server's IP address (using a DNS `A` record) **and then use the following configuration**: